trawick/emptyhammock-out-of-date/README.md

 * Python: 2.7.recent, 3.5, 3.6, and 3.7 are supported.
 * `Requests` and `PyYAML`

+*Python 2.7 support will be dropped sooner rather than later.
+It is a colossal waste of time.*

 ## Installation

 `emptyhammock-out-of-date` is not currently on PyPI, so it is installed from